firoball/GenericComboBoxField/README.md

 ## Layout

-- The text field, an embedded clear (x) button, and an embedded arrow (▼) button sit inside one wrapper on the left; the + and - buttons sit outside it, in that order.
+- The text field, with the clear (x), undo (↺), and dropdown-toggle (▼) buttons embedded inside it, sits in one wrapper on the left; the + and - buttons sit outside it, in that order.
 - The popup is constrained to the wrapper's width, so it never extends past the text field under the outer +/- buttons.
 It's a column: the scrollable row list on top, the optional detail-mode footer beneath it.